uadmin/uadmin-docs/api/security_functions.rst

 ----------------
 `Back To Top`_

+.. code-block:: go

+    // Type: int
+    var OTPDigits = 6

 OTPDigits is the number of digits for the OTP.

-Type:

-.. code-block:: go

-    int

 To assign a value within an application, visit `OTP Digits`_ page for an example.